-Please click on the links on the right for more information about each person listed below.
+Please click on the names below for more information about each person.
 They are listed in the order in which they were born.

 - Daughter of the Desert Gertrude Bell

 - Dame Bertha Phillpotts worked in the Swedish legation during the First World War.

 - Beryl Power became an Inspector in the Board of Trade and was subsequently one of the small number of women promoted to Principal out of the executive grades, and so reached the Administrative Class before the 1925 removal of the direct recruitment ban.

 - Dame Freya Stark worked in the Middle East during the First World War.

 The next three women were the first to be admitted to the Administrative Class of the Home Civil Service via the annual examination which was opened to women for the first time in 1925.

 - Dame Evelyn Sharp passed the exam in 1926 and was the first woman to become a Permanent Secretary - the most senior civil servant in a UK government department.